Zetaphor/reddit-api-client/README.md

     "h2s/reddit-api-client": "dev-master"

 After that just run `php composer.phar update` and you're good to go!
+If you have any trouble, or want more detail, I've set up working example "[Reddit Console](https://github.com/h2s/reddit-console)" project for reference purposes.

 Development Status
 ------------------